Gardimy/BlogApp/README.md

 # 📖 Add API endpoint
-**Blog app - integration specs** In this project, my coding parter and I add some api endpoint to blog app.
+**Blog app - Add API endpoint** In this project, my coding parter and I add some api endpoint to blog app.
 This will allow our app to used it in different ways rather than just to our site.
 ## 🛠 Built With <a name="built-with" ></a>

 ### Tech Stack <a name="tech-stack"></a>